Imatges de pàgina

 Ifa.
 2. 2.

-Another like Prophecy we have before in Ifay.
+Another like Prophecy we have before in Isay.

 It shall come to paffe in the last dayes that the mountains of the Lords houfe fhall be established in the top of the mountains, and shall be exalted above the hils, and all nations shall flow unto it.

-And many people fhall go and fay, come ye and let us go up to the top of the mountain of the Lord, to the house of the God of Jacob, and he will teach us his ways, and we will walk in his paths; for aut of Sion fball go forth the Law, and the Word of the Lord from Je rufalem.
+And many people fhall go and fay, come ye and let us go up to the top of the mountain of the Lord, to the house of the God of Jacob, and he will teach us his ways, and we will walk in his paths; for out of Sion fhall go forth the Law, and the Word of the Lord from Jerufalem.

-The common expofition is that after the returne of the people of Ifrael from the 70 years captivity in Babylon, then.
-Religi on and Gods Worship (hall be fetled at Ierufalem.
+The common exposition is that after the returne of the people of Ifrael from the 70 years captivity in Babylon, then Religi on and Gods Worship shall be fetled at Ierufalem.

-But obferve how this expofition fhriveleth up the promise of grace; for this is not all.
-He faith this shall be in io rais műszali in the last time: and he addeth that all nations fhall flow to it, and he faith, not that one mountain, but The mountains of the Lord shall be established; which muft needs be understood of the Churches of the Chriftians to which the faithful fhould refort.
+But obferve how this expoficion fhriveleth up the promise of grace; for this is not all.
+He faith this shall be iris musgais in the last time: and he addeth that all nations fhall flow to it, and he faith, not that one mountain, but The mountains of the Lord shall be established; which muft needs be understood of the Churches of the Chriftians to which the faithful should refort.

 For further proof hereof read Micha 4. where you shall find Verf.
-1,2 this Prophecy totidem verbis, in fo many words, and a commenta ry upon it, Micab 5. wherein he prophecyeth the birth of Chrift in Bethlehem,
+1.2 this Prophecy totidem verbis, in fo many words, and a commenta ry upon it, Micah 5. wherein he prophecyeth the birth of Chrift in Bethlehem,

 Never was there Religion in the world, without fome places of publick-Worship, for meeting of people together: Even in Adams time, there was a place where Adam and his childrenmet to offer facrifice, and Cains flying from the prefence of the Lord, was his wilfull excommunication from that place.

-And in truth they that would have no Churches, may afwell I cry down Religion, and the publique miniftry of the Word, and pluck down the hedge which God hath planted about his Vine, and lay all common.
+And in truth they that would have no Churches, may afwell cry down Religion, and the publique miniftry of the Word, and pluck down the hedge which God hath planted about his Vine, and lay all common,

 22.